Knowledge Management for Contact Centers and Helpdesks: Lessons From the Global 2000

 The most obvious need for managing change has to do with routine updates required by the introduction of new products and services, as well as changes in existing products, services, or policies.
 There must be a simple and clearly understood procedure for making updates to the system.
 It is also important to routinely evaluate all knowledge items based on their creation and revision dates to make sure that they are still current.
 This should be a software-assisted effort.

 Refining the knowledge base

 As noted earlier, knowledge management ensures that all agents give the same responses to the same inquiries.
 Once consistency has been achieved, answers can be modified to improve success rates in some areas.
-For example, one large telecommunications company has discovered that a surprising number of mobile phone users who call to cancel their service can be recaptured.
+For example, one large telco company has discovered that a surprising number of smartphone users who call to cancel their service can be recaptured.
 Modifying agent responses to specific customer complaints can yield significant ROI.

 Expanding the scope

 As we have discussed earlier, it is a good idea to get the knowledge management system (KMS) up and running quickly with a limited scope.
 However, once a KMS is working, expanding its scope will increase its benefits.

 Creating multiple interfaces

 One of the key goals of KM is to help L1 agents behave more like L2 experts.
 However, because knowledge systems do in fact train L1 agents as they provide service, a significant percentage actually become or almost become experts.
 This gives rise to a strange contradiction.
 Agents need to use the system less and less, which leads to the problem of lower system utilization.
 One way to address this issue is to create a second interface for agents who are no longer beginners.
 However, there will always be agents at the L1 level because of new or changed products, services, and policies.

 The most important practice to ensure that enterprises succeed in any of the areas outlined above is to assign responsibility for long-term change management to one individual.
 Knowledge management systems cannot run themselves.
 They will deliver maximum value with periodic attention from a designated individual.